elgud/eleventy-netlify-cms/README.md

 This clone is to attempt to connect a site to netlify and to add the netlify cms and get it working.

+To get it working first of all: npm install npm clean-install

 Changes made to original eleventy: creation of src directory.
 This means changing some things in eleventy.js
 - input: "src"